 Police: Body found near where missing Rantoul man's bike was discovered

-RANTOUL — Searchers have found a body near where a missing Rantoul man’s bicycle was found earlier this month.
+RANTOUL — Searchers found a body near where a missing Rantoul man’s bicycle was discovered earlier this month.

 Rantoul police Sgt.
 Rodney Sullivan said police were dispatched to a field about a mile northeast of the village Wednesday evening.